tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

-Since the first part of the definition is entirely unsatisfying in isolation and the third part feels somewhat superfluous and arbitrary, let's focus on the meat of our definition sandwich, which in this case is made up of three parts.
+Since the first part of the definition is entirely unsatisfying in isolation and the third part feels somewhat superfluous and arbitrary, let's focus on the meat of our definition sandwich, which in this case also happens to be made up of three parts.
 We'll talk about each of these subjects in more depth later, but for now here's a little bit of background on each.

 Pry's **customization API** is an easy to use API that allows for configuring many of Pry's internals such as prompts, colors, printers, pagers, and more.
-Depending on your particular use-case, the customization API may be all that you need to achieve the behavior you desire.
+Depending on your particular use-case, the customization API may be everything you need to build out the functionality desired.

 Next up we have Pry's command system.
 As you may have picked up on already, in Pry terms, **commands** are the various special commands built into Pry like